Home / publications / briefings /

 The Fiscal Impact of Immigration in the UK

-This briefing provides an overview of research regarding the impact of immigration on government finances in the UK.
+This briefing provides an overview of research on the impact of immigration on government finances in the UK.

 1. Key Points